starrymedia/upticknetworkdocs/guides/localnet/testnet_cmd.md

 # Testnet command

-The `{{ $themeConfig.project.binary }} testnet` subcommand makes it easy to initialize and start a simulated test network for testing purposes.
+The `uptickd testnet` subcommand makes it easy to initialize and start a simulated test network for testing purposes.

-In addition to the commands for [running a node](./../../quickstart/run_node.md), the `{{ $themeConfig.project.binary }}` binary also includes a `testnet` command that allows you to start a simulated test network in-process or to initialize files for a simulated test network that runs in a separate process.
+In addition to the commands for [running a node](./../../quickstart/run_node.md), the `uptickd` binary also includes a `testnet` command that allows you to start a simulated test network in-process or to initialize files for a simulated test network that runs in a separate process.

 ## Initialize Files